NLESC-JCER/cpp2wasm/README.md

 ### Long running tasks

 When performing a long calculation (more than 30 seconds), the end-user requires feedback of the progress.
 In a normal request/response cycle, feedback is only returned in the response.
 To give feedback during the calculation, the computation must be offloaded to a task queue.
-In Python the most used task queue is [celery](http://www.celeryproject.org/).
+In Python, a commonly used task queue is [celery](http://www.celeryproject.org/).
 While the calculation is running on some worker it is possible to have a progress page which can check in the queue what the progress is of the calculation.

 Celery needs a broker for a queue and result storage.
-Will use [redis](https://redis.io/) in a Docker container as Celery broker, because it's simple to setup.
+We'll use [redis](https://redis.io/) in a Docker container as Celery broker, because it's simple to setup.
 Redis can be started with the following command

 ```{.awk #start-redis}
 docker run --rm -d -p 6379:6379 --name some-redis redis
 ```

-To use Celery we must install the redis flavoured version with
+To use Celery we must install the redis flavored version with

 ```{.awk #pip-celery}
 pip install celery[redis]